mckennapsean/dissertation/chapters/formulation.md

 Lastly, we conducted a series of semistructured interviews with different stakeholders to identify needs and aspirations
 <!--(*M-51*)-->, where these stakeholders included a developer
-who works on RVS and several cybersecurity analysts at the University of Utah.
+who works on RVS and several cyber security analysts at the University of Utah.
 Based on this feedback, we met as a design team and informally evaluated and filtered the list of opportunities